Planning a Wedding During the COVID-19 Pandemic

 Current Ohio Wedding Restrictions

-- Social Distanced Seating: This varies from venue to venue, so I can’t give you an exact number here, but the seating needs to be a certain amount of feet from the next chair to stay in compliance, this is connected to the original rules that went into effect for catering, and most likely your venue is going to be an expert on how exactly they must comply with this one.
+- Social Distanced Seating: This varies from venue to venue, so I can’t give you an exact number here, but the seating needs to be a certain amount of feet from the next chair to stay in compliance, this is connected to the original rules that went into effect for catering, (which you can find below) and most likely your venue is going to be an expert on how exactly they must comply with this one.
 Generally though, just assume your venue’s capacity will be far smaller than you originally thought.